TNTRedstone/calvinsteckphoto-admin/AIRTABLE_WEBHOOK_SETUP.md

 ## Security Notes

-- Keep your Airtable API key secure
+- Keep your Airtable token secure
 - Use HTTPS for your webhook URL
 - Consider adding webhook signature verification for production use
 - Monitor webhook expiration and refresh automatically